saikiran4824/Crypto-Currency-Tracking-Application/README.md

-• ##CRYPTO CHAIN is a web-based cryptocurrency tracking application developed using React, JavaScript, HTML, and CSS.
+• ##CRYPTO CHAIN is a web-based cryptocurrency tracking application developed using React,Redux Toolkit, Recharts, CoinGecko API, JavaScript, HTML, and CSS.
 The app fetches live data about various cryptocurrencies from the CoinGecko API and displays key metrics such as price, market capitalization, and trading volume.
 It provides users with real-time insights into the crypto market, empowering them to make informed decisions.